• HOME

 cozy granny stripes afghan with a modern twist.

-Check out my pattern shops on Craftsy and Etsy where you can purchase printable PDFs of my latest crochet patterns.
+Check out my pattern shops on Etsy and Ravelry where you can purchase printable PDFs of my latest crochet patterns.
 These PDFs are formatted without comments or ads, and have instructional photos at the bottom for optional printing.

 I sometimes include affiliate links in my supply lists.
 Purchasing from these merchants earns me a small commission with no extra cost to you, and goes towards supporting One Dog Woof.